michal-h21/make4ht/README.md

 You may add your own parameters, they will be accessible in templates and functions.

-With `repetition`, you can limit number of command executions.
+Using `repetition`, you can limit number of command executions.
 Its value should be number or `nil`.
 This is used in the case of `tex4ht` and `t4ht` commands, as they should be executed only once and they would be executed multiple times if you include them in the build file, because they would be